branogarbo/imgcli/README.md

-# jpg4cli
+# imgcli
-A simple Go program that prints JPG and PNG images to the command line and more.
+A simple Go program that prints images to the command line and more.